 We all agree that the children and their best interests are the greatest concern in a divorce matter.
 If a divorce is uncontested, both spouses agree to the dissolution of the marriage and all major decisions concerning:

-No matter how amicable the divorce may be or how friendly you and your spouse are, do not finalize any agreements or sign anything until you consult with a lawyer.
+No matter how amicable the divorce may be or how friendly you and your spouse are, do not finalize any agreements or sign anything until you consult with a family lawyer.

 Divorce Mediation Services